scholnikkk/rsschool-cv1/cv.md

         display.value = eval(display.value); // i decided use eval here, because in this case eval is not devil, and when we create Simple calculator eval more convinient as I guess
     }
 ```
+---

+### Higher Education:

+**University:** BSU, School of Business, Information Resources Management

+---

+### Courses:

+- HTML & CSS studied at the University
+- HTML & CSS Course on the Stepik
+- JavaScript Basics stuied at the University
+- JavaScript Course on the Stepik (in progress)
+- The Rolling Scopes Course "JavaScript/Front-end.
+Stage 0" (in progress)

+---

+### Languages:

+- English \- I don't know correctly my level, but for one year at the University I have been studying fully in English
+- Russian \- Native
+- Belorussian \- Upper-Intermediate